 Census 2016 data reveals Indians form one of the top five sources of migrants in Australia, with hindi-speaking population and those identifying as Hindus going up in last five years.

-The results of the latest national Census reveal who we are, where we live, what we do, how we work and how we lead our lives.
+The results of our latest national Census reveal are in and it reveals who we are, where we live, what we do, how we work and how we lead our lives.

 The 2016 Census counted 23.4 million people living in Australia, an increase of 8.8% since the 2011 Census.